 - Scroll down to see which components are marked as consumables.
 Note: If an entire title is marked as consumable, it will be removed from the LEA’s inventory at the end of the school year.

 Out-of-adoption materials are not listed in the LEA’s AIM inventory.
-Districts are no longer required to return out-of-adoption AIM to the STRC.
-Districts may now donate, recycle, or maintain possession of their out-of-adoption AIM.
-Districts should not discard AIM from Proclamation 2014 (science, grades K–12, mathematics, grades K–8, and technology applications, grades K–8 ), as TEA is working to renew contracts for these state-adopted titles.
-Any AIM titles from Proclamation 2014 that are not being used by a student must be shipped back to the STRC.
-Districts may view a list of currently adopted materials in the Adoption Bulletin.
+LEAs are no longer required to return out-of-adoption AIM to the STRC.
+LEAs may now donate, recycle, or maintain possession of their out-of-adoption AIM.
+LEAs should not discard AIM from Proclamation 2014 (science, grades K–12; mathematics, grades K–8; and technology applications, grades K–8) or Proclamation 2015 (social studies, grades K–12; fine arts, grades K–12; and high school mathematics) if the materials are still listed on the LEA's AIM Inventory in EMAT.
+Any AIM titles from Proclamation 2014 or Proclamation 2015 that are not being used by a student must be shipped back to the STRC.
+LEAs may view a list of currently adopted materials in the Adoption Bulletin.
 Any materials not included on the Adoption Bulletin are out-of-adoption.

 Damaged or Missing AIM

 When state-owned materials are lost, destroyed, or irreparably damaged, the LEA is responsible for the cost of replacing the materials.
 Log into EMAT and follow these steps: